-Augmented Reality in Video Games and the Military
+Augmented Reality in the Military

 Arcane Technologies, a Canadian company, has sold augmented-reality devices to the U.S. military.
-The company produces a head-mounted display -- the sort of device that was supposed to bring us virtual reality -- that superimposes information on your world.
+The company produces a head-mounted display — the sort of device that was supposed to bring us virtual reality — that superimposes information on your world.
 Consider a squad of soldiers in Afghanistan, performing reconnaissance on an opposition hideout.
 An AR-enabled head-mounted display could overlay blueprints or a view from a satellite or overheard drone directly onto the soldiers' field of vision.

 Now that we've established some of the many current and burgeoning uses of augmented reality, let's take a look at the technology's limitations and what the future holds.